zackw/www.owlfolio.org/content/uncat/acceleration-stop-const-distance.md

 ---
-title: Classical Mechanics Interlude: Acceleration to stop in a constant distance
+title: 'Classical Mechanics Interlude: Acceleration to stop in a constant distance'
 date: 2011-04-19 17:45
 slug: acceleration-stop-const-distance
 ...